 So how much do you think I need to call it a career?
 A million?
 More?

 It all depends on my spending habits really.
 Depending on the circumstances, most years I spend about $20,000.
 Some years I spend as much as $30,000 in the event the car dies (every twenty or so years) or some other personal adventure arises.
 Summertime is low spending season.
-An average summer month sets me back $600 – $800.
+An average summer month sets me back $600-$800.
 Rare is the non-winter month that sees a four-figure reversal on my spending fortunes.
 Winter is another matter.
 December is property tax month.
 January (February, too) is cold in backwoods Wisconsin.
 The utility bill gnaws at me the entire time.
-By the time the frost clears I’ve lost $20,000 of weight from my money belt.
+By the time the frost clears I’ve lost $20,000 of weight for the year from my money belt.

 Here are the two mistakes most people make.
 First, it assumes you’ll never earn another penny after you retire.
 Oh, for God’s sake people!
 You will earn money after you retire, if only by accident.
 Heck, you can sell tradelines if you’re allergic to work and need a thousand or so each month to supplement your wants.